SuperBruceJia/MonotonicIQA/README.md

 Proof of the Transformer: [Link](https://github.com/SuperBruceJia/MonotonicIQA/blob/main/%5BProof%5D%20Proof%20of%20the%20Transformer.pdf)

 ## Citation
+If you find our work useful in your research, please consider citing it in your publications.
+We provide a BibTeX entry below.

 ```bibtex
 @article{feng2023learning,
   title     = {Learning from Mixed Datasets: A Monotonic Image Quality Assessment Model},